coyotte508/mongo-limiter/README.md

 ### .attempt(user: ObjectId, action: String[, data])

-Check if the given user is allowed to execute an action, return an error if not.
+Check if the given user is allowed to execute an action, returns `false` if not.
 If allowed, consider the action done and log it. `data` is added to the log of the action.

 If `data` is considerable, like if it contains all of a long post's data, you may want to remove the long parts or just keep the title of the post.

+Returned value:

+- `false` if the attempt failed
+- `{remaining: Number}` The remaining number of times the user can do the action

+**Changes in 0.1.0**: This function now returns `false` in case the attempt fails, instead of an error

 ### .possible(user, action)

 Check if an action is possible and return true or false depending on it.

+### .remaining(user, action)

+Check if an action is possible and returns the number of times it can be executed.
+If the action is not specified in `limits`, returns `Infinity`.
+If the action is not possible anymore, returns `0` or a negative number.

 ### .action(user, action, data)